Inter-Continental Approach to Water Conservation

 The India-Africa Agriculture Innovation Bridge supports transfer of technology and South-South cooperation.

-Alisia Pajevic is a Volunteer Consultant in India working on the USAID India-Africa Innovation Bridge Program.
+Alisia Pajevic is part of TechnoServe’s Volunteer Consultant Program (now the TechnoServe Fellows Program) in India working on the USAID India-Africa Innovation Bridge Program.
 Prior to joining TechnoServe, she worked as a contract negotiator for the U.S. Government in Washington, D.C.

 From lack of productivity to low crop yields, water scarcity affects farmers across the world.
 In Kenya, many areas are characterized by low access to water and according to government estimates, water coverage is below 51 percent in rural areas.
 Thus, people are forced to travel frequently, and in most cases daily, to collect water.
 In periods of drought, these conditions become exacerbated.